thigu/terraform-kubernetes-helm-gcp/README.md

 This repository contains code to deploy an infrastructure using Kubernetes and Helm in GCP service.
 That code was developed by Thiago Leite <tfmleite (at) gmail (dot) com> as a test to a job position.

 The project uses Terraform and Helm tools to create a new infrastructure using Kubernetes in GCP service and deploy an application (Guestbook) using Redis.
 The Guestbook package created by author contains PHP Guestbook application published at [here](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
 The package has as dependency Redis package.
 Redis package is hosted on public repository.

+The Kubernetes Dashboard also is deployed to monitor the environment if no need to access GCP console.

 ## Quick start
 **Command line tools requirements:** Before start you need to check if you have the follow installed tools and they could be used from command line interface (CLI) of your operating system: